nplrkn/qcore/README.md

 The motivation for the monolithic approach is to minimize control plane processing cost.
 QCore avoids a lot of the usual network hops, context switches, database accesses and (de)serialization.
 As well as performance, its minimalist design also has major benefits in the areas of ease of orchestration, security, and simplicity / speed of development.

-## F1 mode
+## Notable features

+-  **DHCP UE address management**.
+QCore sends DHCP requests on behalf of UEs.
+This means each UE has an address on the LAN, without any local NAT.
+DHCP address reservations can be used to give a UE a static IP.
+(For cases where DHCP is not available or you don't want UEs on your LAN, QCore can also manage a /24 UE address space, with Linux NAT configured if required.)

-QCore supports "F1 mode", in which it takes on the role of a gNB-CU in addition to the 5G Core.
+-  **F1 mode**.
+QCore can take on the role of a gNB-CU in addition to the 5G Core.
 The idea is to allow an organization with an existing gNB-DU appliance to extend their solution to offer a complete private 5G in a box by running QCore on the same node.
 When running in F1 mode, QCore exposes the F1-C and F1-U interfaces, instead of N2 and N3.

+-  **Ethernet PDU sessions**.
+You can configure QCore with a pool of Linux veths, and it will allocate a veth to any 5G UE that requests an Ethernet PDU session.

 ## Quickstart